Wei1234c/Broccoli/notebooks/demo/Broccoli_readme_en.md

 - Canvas is one of Celery's cores
   - Celery provides a sub-module called [Canvas](http://docs.celeryproject.org/en/latest/userguide/canvas.html).
 Through Canvas it's easy to organize tasks into workflow and dispatch it all at once to workers for processing.
 The client only needs to wait for the final result.
 I was very curious and interested in its souce code.
 - Project goal:
-  - Therefore, the goal of this project was set as: Creating a package, with which we can, in a Celery-Canvas fashion, dispatch tasks to the ESP32 cluster for processing.
+  - Therefore, the goal of this project was set as: Creating a package, with which we can, in a Celery-Canvas fashion, dispatch tasks to an ESP32 cluster for processing.

 ## [Design and Features]
 - Low costs